 Diagnosis of DVT is usually by Doppler ultrasonography.
 In the postpartum period, if Doppler ultrasonography and plethysmography are normal but iliac, ovarian, or other pelvic venous thrombosis is suspected, CT with contrast is used.

 Diagnosis of PE is increasingly being made by helical CT rather than ventilation-perfusion scanning because CT involves less radiation and is equally sensitive.
 If the diagnosis of PE is uncertain, pulmonary angiography is required.

 If DVT or PE is detected during pregnancy, the anticoagulant of choice is a low molecular weight heparin (LMWH).
 LMWH, because of its molecular size, does not cross the placenta.
-It does not cause maternal osteoporosis and may be less likely to cause thrombocytopenia, which can result from prolonged (≥ 6 mo) use of unfractionated heparin.
-Warfarin crosses the placenta and may cause fetal abnormalities or death (see Table: Some Drugs With Adverse Effects During Pregnancy).
+It does not cause maternal osteoporosis and may be less likely to cause thrombocytopenia, which can result from prolonged (≥ 6 months) use of unfractionated heparin.
+Warfarin crosses the placenta and may cause fetal abnormalities or death (see table Some Drugs With Adverse Effects During Pregnancy).